 Modern Authentication in Office 365, which was released from preview in March 2015 removes this constraint.
 If enabled users no longer have to maintain App Passwords in order to use the Office ProPlus desktop applications.

-By default Modern Authentication is only enabled for SharePoint Online, Exchange and SFB are disabled.
-It is recommended practice to enable Modern Authentication for Exchange Online before you enable it for Skype for Business Online.
+By default Modern Authentication is enabled for SharePoint Online, Exchange and Skype for Business.

 · SharePoint Online - On